vanessakovalsky/terraform-training/azure/en-exercice-1-configure-provider.md

 ## Prerequisites

-* In order to be able to deploy on K8s, we use Minikube
+* In order to be able to deploy on Azure, you need an azure subscription
-* Minikube must therefore be installed and a k8s cluster started
+* You also need to [install Azure cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and configure connexion with command `az login`

 ## Configure provider

 * Let's start by configuring the provider you want to use.
-Create a file named provider.tf.
+Create a file named azure.tf.
 Then put the following code (adapting with your access information):
 ```
 terraform {
     required_providers {
-    kubernetes = {
+        azurerm = {
-      source = "hashicorp/kubernetes"
+            source = "hashicorp/azurerm"
-      version = "2.17.0"
+            version = "=3.0.1"
         }
     }
 }

-provider "kubernetes" {
+provider "azurerm" {
-  config_path    = "~/.kube/config"
-  config_context = "minikube"
+    features  {}
 }

 ```
 * We indicate to Terrform different information:
-  - the provider with the label `kubernetes`
+  - the provider with the label `azurerm`
-  - the path to the configuration file
-  - the context to be used
+  - block features is mandatory for azure provider

 ## Adding resource

 * Each provider offers different types of resources.
-* Let's start with a simple resource, a namespace
+* Let's start with a simple resource, a resource groupe
-* Add the following code to your k8s.tf file:
+* Add the following code to your azure.tf file:
 ```
-resource "kubernetes_namespace" "vanessakovalsky" {
+resource "azurerm_resource_group" "demo" {
-metadata {        name = "vanessakovalsky"
+    name = "demo-resources"
-    }
+    location = "West Europe"
 }
 ```
 * The general syntax of a Terraform resource is as follow: